Association of Chartered Certified Accountants: Hong Kong

 An Agreement of Recognition Arrangement (ARA) between ACCA and Hong Kong Institute of Certified Public Accountants (HKICPA; local statutory accountancy body) was put in place on 22 August 2006, backdated to 1 July 2005.
 This was less flexible than the previous rule.

 The old agreement was terminated on 30 June 2005 forcing ACCA members to accept the so-called "8 unfair terms" e.g., hold a degree recognised by HKICPA, work under HKICPA authorised employers, attend workshops and pass HKICPA's Final Professional Examination (FPE), etc.

 This notwithstanding, HKICPA members could join in ACCA without any further requirement.

 The ACCA qualification is highly accepted by the Hong Kong employment market.
 Most HKICPA members qualified through a joint scheme with Hong Kong Society of Accountants (HKSA) which operated for more than 20 years.
 HKSA later became HKICPA.

 At the end of 2016 there were 18,238 members and over 8,000 students in Hong Kong.

 India

-UK professional accountancy qualifications such as ACCA are eligible for certain exemptions under the CMA (India) Syllabus 2012, as published by the Institute of Cost Accountants of India.
-ACCA-qualified students may receive full exemption at the Foundation level and exemptions in selected papers of the Intermediate and Final levels.
-The Institute periodically updates the exemption list and students are advised to refer to the official circular for the current exemptions.

-ACCA India has also conducted outreach programmes in the country, including a nationwide Financial Literacy Drive for school children in 2021.
+UK qualified students are eligible for exemptions in the following papers of the CMA qualification (2012 syllabus) offered by The Institute of Cost Accountants of India: